cabdiaziz/Portfolio_backend_nodejs_expessjs/readme.md

 -.env file used to set the secrite date or private data.

--.env file i will remove it from github when you clone this project success.
+-NOTE: (.env) file I will remove it from github when you clone this project successfully.